-Management Description

-Responsible for driving the sustainable growth of the agency business and developing short-term and long-term business objectives and targets.
+Management Description Alisa Simaroj Chief Agency Officer Responsible for driving the sustainable growth of the agency business and developing short-term and long-term business objectives and targets.
 Driving agency transformation and enhancing agency force's engagement through enhanced service levels and ongoing sales initiatives.
-Managing, Coaching, and supporting Agency Distribution Management on production management and another field management.

-Chief Agency Officer

-Auraratana Jutimitti

-Chief Strategic Bancassurance

-Alliance Officer

-Responsible for managing the relationship with partners including formulating and executing the short to long term strategic plans to support the growth, profitability and operational objectives within the regulatory framework as well as synergizing teams' capacity to leverage the relationship management with partners of AIA Thailand.
+Auraratana Jutimitta Chief Strategic Bancassurance Alliance Officer Responsible for managing the relationship with partners including formulating and executing the short to long term strategic plans to support the growth, profitability and operational objectives within the regulatory framework as well as synergizing teams' capacity to leverage the relationship management with partners of AIA Thailand.
 Providing leadership, directions to the team to meet short, medium and long-term financial goals and ambitions.

-Sarunya Tienthavorn Chief Human Resources Officer

-Responsible for driving the development and execution of AIA Thailand's People Strategy to support the company's business growth, focusing on talent and leadership development, succession planning, as well as organizational and performance management.
+Sarunya Tienthavorn Chief Human Resources Officer Responsible for driving the development and execution of AIA Thailand's People Strategy to support the company's business growth, focusing on talent and leadership development, succession planning, as well as organizational and performance management.
 Managing overall HR activities to ensure that all AIA policies / procedures properly adopted and executed efficiently and effectively.

-Board and Management (Cont'd)

-Management Description Johann Dutoit Chief Investment Officer Responsible for formulating and directing the overall investment plan and asset allocation strategy and implementation of the asset allocation and yield enhancement strategies to maximize investment portfolio with proper risk management to support insurance products & asset liability management.
-Alisa Simaroj Chief Life Officer Responsible for ensuring AIA's products, services and internal operations / business processes meet the required quality standards.
-Loo Boon Teik Chief Risk Officer Responsible for the development of relevant risk and compliance framework, policies and procedures and overseeing the implementation of an effective risk assessment and compliance program.
+Management Description Chalida Nakornchai Chief Marketing Officer Responsible for overseeing the planning, development and execution of product strategy, marketing, corporate communications and branding initiatives.
+The primary responsibility is to generate revenue by increasing sales through efficient marketing strategy for the entire organization, using market research, pricing, product marketing, marketing communications, advertising and public relations.
+Chih-Yi Lu (Eric Lu) Chief Investment Officer Responsible for formulating and recommending the overall investment plan and implementation of asset allocation and yield enhancement strategies to maximize investment portfolio with proper risk management to support insurance products & asset liability management.
+Suthanit Suriyotai Responsible for leading the team to achieve operational excellence and supporting distributions to achieve company objectives, business growth targets and financial goals.
+Focus on accomplishing the highest level of services with quality that exceeds customers' expectation.
+Execute transformation and digital initiatives to enhance efficiency, streamline process and minimize risk and potential fraud to deliver better experiences for customers and distributions.

+Management Description Loo Boon Teik Chief Risk Officer Responsible for the development of relevant risk and compliance framework, policies and procedures and overseeing the implementation of an effective risk assessment and compliance program.
 Engaging with key business stakeholders to ensure key regulatory, ethical, financial and operation risks (including emerging risks) are identified and properly managed and ensure compliance with all regulatory requirements.

-Board and Management (Cont'd)

-Management Description Chiraporn Kanistarath Chief Corporate Solutions Officer Responsible for synergizing Corporate Solutions teams' capacity to build the growth of Corporate Solutions' business for AIA Thailand.
+Chiraporn Kanistarath Chef Corporate Solutions Officer Responsible for overseeing the Corporate Solutions business unit, which includes distribution, underwriting, pricing, products, front operations, and operational systems for Group Insurance and Pension.
+Develop and execute all strategies and action plans, maintaining good relationship with business partners, and synergizing team's capability to build Corporate Solutions business growth for AIA Thailand.
 Dr. Christian Roland Chief Strategy & Digital Officer Responsible for leading the development and execution of corporate strategy as well as digital strategy to drive the digital transformation roadmap for successful adoption of digital technologies across the entire business.

+Management Description Jutamas Suttisirikul General Counsel Responsible for providing strategic legal advice and direction, oversee the legal and regulatory requirements of AIA Thailand to ensure robust and appropriate risk management and governance as well as manage and develop the legal team to support our business strategy.